bobbyy16/twilio-interview-call/Readme.md

 ## ⚠️ Limitations

-- **Trial Account Restrictions**: If you are using a Twilio trial account, you can only make calls and send SMS to phone numbers that you've verified with Twilio.
+- **Trial Account Restrictions**: If you are using a Twilio trial account, you can only make calls and send SMS to phone numbers that you've verified with Twilio and also you will have only the deafult audio.
 - **Audio File**: Currently, the system speaks the message using Twilio's `say()` feature.
 To play an audio file, you need a direct link to the file hosted on a service that supports public access.

 ## 🤝 Contributing